SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 Use a Custom Connected App
 ----------------------------

 CumulusCI uses a preconfigured Connected App to authenticate to Salesforce orgs that use OAuth2.
-In most use cases this is all you need to authenticate your org, but to control the Connected App for specific security or compliance requirements (such as adding a private key to sign a certificate connected with the configuration, or enforcing restrictions on user activity), create your own Connected App and configure CumulusCI to use it when connecting to orgs.
+In most cases this preconfigured app is all you need to authenticate into orgs.
+To control the Connected App for specific security or compliance requirements (such as adding a private key to sign a certificate connected with the configuration, or enforcing restrictions on user activity), create your own Connected App and configure CumulusCI to use it when connecting to orgs.

-To create a custom Connected App, run the ``connected_app`` task, and then manually edit its configuration to suit your requirements.
+To create a custom Connected App, run the ``connected_app`` task, and then manually `edit its configuration<TODO>`_ to suit your requirements.

 .. important :: Make sure to create the Connected App in a production org!

 ..

-    Example: Create a Connected App in the DevHub org connected to SFDX with the label ``cumulusci`` and set it as the ``connected_app`` service in CumulusCI.
+    Example: Create a Connected App in the DevHub org connected to ``sfdx`` with the label ``cumulusci`` and set it as the ``connected_app`` service in CumulusCI.

 .. code-block:: console